What Is A Service Panel Upgrade?

 Have you lost power to one part of your home?
 It may be the circuit breakers and fuses that may be the problem.
 There are 3 main reasons circuit breakers and fuses cut power from where they are connected.

 - The circuit is overloaded.
 Too many appliances or lights on the same circuit can lead to problems with your electrical system.
-Keep track of what appliances are turned on when your problematic circuit breaker trips so that you can best explain the problem when to you.
+Keep track of what appliances are turned on when your problematic circuit breaker trips so that you can best explain the problem when our technician arrives to you.

 - The circuit breaker is broken.
 Regardless of the size or type, circuit breakers need to be replaced because over time they do wear out.
 This can happen to any circuit breaker no matter what size or type.